bryceaskey/anthocyanin-accumulation/README.md

 - transformParameters - output of preprocessData.R.
 Parameters necessary for centering and scaling of mean color index values.
 - i - a number 1-5 which corresponds to each of the 5 color spaces (1 - sRGB, 2 - HSV, 3 - YIQ, 4 - YCbCr, 5 - Lab)

-To automate model training for all 5 color spaces at once, and to combine all models into a single variable, a for loop can be used as shown in lines
+To automate model training for all 5 color spaces at once, and to combine all models into a single variable, a for loop can be used as shown in lines 69-74 of main.R.

 ### testModels.R -
 Function to evaluate accuracy of all trained models using test data.
 Creates a data frame with the RMSE, r^2, and MAE for each model, sorted from lowest to highest RMSE.
 The function can be called from the console with the following syntax: modelAccuracies <- testModels(allModels)